Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **Remember to Save / close ARpoise app / restart ARpoise app after every change!**

-**NEXT EXERCISE:** When you feel comfortable with these exercises, go to the [Create a NEW POI] section.

 .
-NOTE: If an animation is started and the Unity Prefab of the POI contains an AudioSource component, the audio source is played.

-* **Save** button: Saves any changes you made to the POI properties.
-NOTE: to see the changes in your layer, you MUST close the ARpoise app and restart it!

-.
 ## Create a new POI

-Now create a new POI, reusing one of the assets from the example asset bundle.
+Now create a new POI, reusing a Prefab name from one of the POIs.

 - Go **Back to the ExampleLayer.**
 - Click the **New POI** link above the POI list.